Best cannabis drinks in 2026: the top THC beverages on the market

 Best Tasting – Oliphant

-bog boy from oliphant best cannabis drinks
+best cannabis drinks oliphant

 The GreenState team has tried countless cannabis drinks over the years, but Oliphant stands out as a clear winner in terms of flavor.
 The Wisconsin-based brewery offers a wide variety of THC beverages, with potencies ranging from 3 mg to 50 mg.
 Our favorite Oliphant offerings include cranberry-rich Bog Boy, sherbet-inspired Rainbow Kushy, and good old-fashioned Blue Lemonade.